ibm-cloud-docs/hpvs-cli-plugin/hpvs_cli.md

 Successfully exported the private part of the registration key to 'abcdefg.private' in the current working directory.

-To use this registration key to generate a registration definition file run 'ibmcloud hpvs registration-create --registration-key-public-path abcdefg.public --registration-key-private-path abcdefg.private
+To use this registration key to generate a registration definition file run `ibmcloud hpvs registration-create --registration-key-public-path abcdefg.public --registration-key-private-path abcdefg.private`
 ```
 {: codeblock}